 - Drunken Poets and Fallen Philosophers: Gout as a Metaphoric Disease in Antiquity (a substantial article that traces the construction and stigmatization of the disease in antiquity, and its implications on the readings of "gouty" texts)

 Select Recent Publications

-- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in The Living Past: Recasting the Ancients in Late Latin Poetry (forthcoming, Winter Verlag, 2015).
+- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in The Living Past: Recasting the Ancients in Late Latin Poetry (Winter Verlag, 2016).

 - Coniuratio!
 Ethopoeia and Reacting to the Past in the Latin Classroom (and Beyond), (Classical Journal 109.3, Feb/Mar 2014).

 - Infusing Theory into the Undergraduate Classics Curriculum: Examples from Haverford’s “Senior Seminar” and “History of Literary Theory” (with Robert Germany and Deborah Roberts, forthcoming, Classical World, 2014)

 - Bad Scorpion: Cacemphaton and Readership in Martial's Ligurinus Cycle (Classical World, 2013)

 - Life of Hannibal by Cornelius Nepos: Introduction, Text, and Commentary (Dickinson College Commentaries, Summer 2013).